The Mirrors (conclusion)

 “It is, and I’ve got no answers, girlfriend.
 Anytime you think of one, call me up.
 Even in the middle of the night.”

-They brooded on the Ile St-Hubert.
-Were at least some of its ghosts laid?
-Polly…Godfrey…
+For now the specters must brood, on the Ile St-Hubert.
+But were at least two of its ghosts laid?

 Guide.
 Charmante addressed him.
 Not her father, she was certain.
 An ancient spirit, a low-country angel.
-Guide, I understand.
-I have seen and pitied Charleton.
+Guide, I have seen and pitied Charleton.

 Been shown how he died, some unnamed crime of forced self-murder.